asmodeus812/elearning/java-se-study/java-ocp/6-exceptions-and-assertions.md

 Asserts are quite useful tool for ones program, it allows users to make certain assumptions in the code, and that is quite helpful to discover when these assumptions fail.

-A very important detail to remember is that assertions are by default disabled in the run-time.
+A very important detail to remember is that assertions are by default disabled in the runtime.
 To enable them use the `-ea` switch (or its longer form of `-enableasserts`).
 To disable assertions at `runtime` use a `-da` switch.
 If assertions are disabled by default at runtime then what is the use of `-da` switch ?
 There are many uses.
 For example, if you want to enable assertions for all classes within a given package and want to disable asserts in a specific class in that package.
-Then a -da switch is useful.
+Then a `-da` switch is useful.

 | Command-Line Argument | Short Description                                                                                       |
 | --------------------- | ------------------------------------------------------------------------------------------------------- |